jlum2022/IntroToProg-Python-Mod07/README.md

 # IntroToProg-Python-Mod07
-Code and writeup for Assignment 07, Intro to Python
+Python script and knowledge document for Assignment 07, Intro to Python